pkeroulas/nmos-testing-jtnm/docs/test_plan_procedures.md

 [Grid for quick view.](https://specs.amwa.tv/nmos-testing/)

-Download the result files and copy into the [private repo](https://github.com/rbgodwin-nt/jt-nm-tested-2022).
+MAKE SURE there is no rogue node or registry that could interfer with the test.

+* `IS-04-01`
+If dns-sd isn't supported: the node under test should register using port 5101.

+* `IS-04 registry APIs`
-`IS-04 registry APIs`: Before running the test, a node (with resources should run and register to the RuT) and a client should create a ws
+Before running the test, a node (with resources should run and register to the RuT) and a client should create a ws subscription:
-subscription:
 `curl --cacert test_data/BCP00301/ca/certs/ca.cert.pem "http://<IP:port>/x-nmos/query/v1.3/subscriptions" -H "Content-Type: application/json" -d "{\"max_update_rate_ms\": 100, \"resource_path\": \"/nodes\", \"params\": {\"label\": \"host1\"}, \"persist\": true, \"secure\": false}" -s`

-``
-Channel Mapping
+* `IS-08 Channel Mapping`
-Open the URL for the Device in the browser e.g. http://172.17.0.3:8012/x-nmos/channelmapping/v1.0/inputs/input0/properties/ Verify the name and description are readable by a human
+Open the URL for the Device in the browser e.g. http://<IP>/x-nmos/channelmapping/v1.0/inputs/input0/properties/ Verify the name and description are readable by a human

+* Results
+Download the json files and copy into the [private repo](https://github.com/rbgodwin-nt/jt-nm-tested-2022).
+It is organized by folder structure: `tested/<vendor>/<device>` The json have to be zipped and named `<vendor>.<device>.zip`

 ### 8. Restore the DuT in Main env